jesperkha/Fizz/README.md

 ### Run file

 Running the interpreter and giving a filename simply runs the code in the file and halts if an error occurs.
-Fizz files must end in the `.fizz` suffix.
+Fizz files must end with the `.fizz` suffix.
 Both of the following are valid:

 ```console
 $ ./fizz myFile.fizz